DioxusLabs/dioxus/README.md

 # About

 Dioxus is a new approach for creating performant cross platform user experiences in Rust.
 In Dioxus, the UI is represented as a tree of Virtual Nodes not bound to any specific renderer.
 Instead, external renderers can leverage Dioxus' virtual DOM and event system as a source of truth for rendering to a medium of their choice.
-Developers used to crafting react-based experiences should feel comfortable with Dioxus.
+Developers experienced with building react-based experiences should feel comfortable with Dioxus.

 Dioxus is unique in the space of UI for Rust.
 Dioxus supports a renderer approach called "broadcasting" where two VDoms with separate renderers can sync their UI states remotely.
 Our goal as a framework is to work towards "Dioxus Liveview" where a server and client work in tandem, eliminating the need for frontend-specific APIs altogether.

 ## Features
 Dioxus' goal is to be the most advanced UI system for Rust, targeting isomorphism and hybrid approaches.
-Our goal is to never be burdened with context switching between various programming languages, build tools, and environment idiosyncrasies.
+Our goal is to eliminate context-switching for cross-platform development - both in UI patterns and programming language.
+Hooks and components should work *everywhere* without compromise.

 Dioxus Core supports:
 - [ ] Hooks